geoffrey-diederichs/404CTF_WriteUps/README.md

 ## [Revers(ibl)e Engineering [1/2]](./Reversible_Engineering_1)

-Scripting GDB with Python to brute force a randomly generated encoding algorithm, and find the password in less than 20 seconds.
+Scripting GDB using Python to brute force a randomly generated encoding algorithm in less than 20 seconds.